antarctica/metadata-library/README.md

 23. add a subsection to the [Usage](#usage) section of the README explaining how to upgrade and downgrade a configuration between the old and new versions
 24. Update the change log to reference the creation of the new schema version, referencing the summary issue

+Second, iteratively introduce changes to the new configuration, adding logic to convert between the old and new configurations as needed.
+This logic will likely be messy and may target specific known use-cases.
+This is acceptable on the basis these methods will be relatively short lived.

+1. as changes are made, add notes and caveats to the upgrade/downgrade methods in code, and summarise any significant points in the [Usage](#usage) instructions as needed (e.g. that the process is lossy)

 ### ISO 19115 - Automatic transfer option / format IDs

 ID attributes are automatically added to `gmd:MD_Format` and `gmd:MD_DigitalTransferOptions` elements in order to